Stake vs Pearler (2026):

 Is Stake or Pearler better for Australian investors?

 It depends on your strategy.
-Stake is better if you want a broader investment universe — 8,000+ ASX and US securities — fractional shares, and a self-directed platform.
-Pearler is better if you want automated recurring ETF contributions, lower FX costs on US trades (0.50% vs Stake’s effective ~1%), and accounts for SMSFs, trusts, or children.
+Stake is better if you want a broader investment universe — 8,000+ ASX and US securities — fractional US shares, and a self-directed platform with no auto-invest friction.
+Pearler is better if you want automated recurring ETF contributions, a slightly lower FX rate on AUD-to-USD conversions (0.50% vs Stake’s 0.55%), and accounts for SMSFs, trusts, or children.
+For a typical single AU$3,000 monthly US trade, combined brokerage and FX costs are nearly identical (~AU$21 Stake vs ~AU$21.50 Pearler).
 Neither is objectively superior — they serve different investor profiles and philosophies.

 What are Stake’s brokerage fees for ASX and US trades?

 Stake charges AU$3 per ASX trade for trades up to AU$30,000 (0.01% above that threshold), and US$3 per US trade for trades up to US$30,000.
-Additionally, a currency conversion fee applies when you exchange AUD to USD — this is quoted as “70c USD per AU$100” but works out to approximately 1% effective rate due to the way the fee is denominated.
+A currency conversion fee of 0.55% (minimum US$2) applies when you deposit AUD to fund your USD wallet — this is charged at the deposit level, not on each individual trade.
+Once your USD wallet is funded, US trades execute from that balance without any additional FX charge.
 There is no monthly account fee and no inactivity fee on the standard plan.

 Does Pearler offer US stocks and ETFs?

 Yes.
 Pearler offers US shares and ETFs in addition to ASX-listed securities.
-US trades cost AU$6.50 brokerage per trade (AU$5.50 with Pearler Prepay) and a 0.50% FX conversion fee on AUD→USD exchanges.
-This FX rate is actually lower than Stake’s effective ~1% rate, making Pearler the cheaper option for investors who regularly purchase US securities.
-US holdings on Pearler are held via DriveWealth under a custodial model, as is standard for all Australian brokers offering US market access.
+US trades cost AU$6.50 brokerage per trade (AU$5.50 with Pearler Prepay) and a 0.50% FX conversion fee on AUD-to-USD exchanges.
+This FX rate is marginally lower than Stake’s 0.55% deposit rate, though combined brokerage and FX costs for a typical single monthly AU$3,000 trade are nearly equal (~AU$21.50 Pearler vs ~AU$21 Stake).
+US holdings on Pearler are held via Alpaca Securities LLC (member FINRA/SIPC) under a custodial model, as is standard for all Australian brokers offering US market access.

 Which broker has cheaper FX costs for US trades — Stake or Pearler?